-While I often employ my experience in painting and printmaking, my ideas take precedence in informing my process and media.
+While I often employ my experience in printmaking and painting, my ideas take precedence in informing my process and media.
 This makes my practice non-media-specific crossing into sculpture, video, and installation.
 I put much of my work through a cyclic process of which I am not the only part.
 I turn the work over to ice, water, rain, or other natural processes to remove my hand and forfeit some control.
 This process speaks to natural cycles of seasons and tides, while also reflecting the dynamic interaction of human and natural forces in the world.

-I work within several themes, which I keep returning to over the years: energy, mapping, transport, and water.
+I work within several themes, which I keep returning to over the years: energy, mapping, transport, fire, and water.
 While not limiting myself to those themes, I do tend to come back to them or find them somehow emerging in even my more abstract, less conceptual work.

 Altered Landscapes is a series using maps to combine dichotomous locales, create imagined landscapes, and question the representation of place via maps.